Anthony A. Hyman: Career and research

 Hyman has worked on creating parts lists for cell division among human cells as part of the EU funded projects Mitocheck and MitoSys.

 Hyman is currently studying the mechanisms by which cells compartmentalize their biochemistry.
 Of his many contributions to the field of molecular biology, he is best known for two discoveries in particular: In 2000, his team pioneered the use of RNA interference to define the "parts lists" for different cytoplasmic processes.
 And in 2009, he, together with Cliff Brangwynne and Frank Julicher, made a fundamental breakthrough by being the first to observe that compartments in cells can form by phase separation.
 Aberrant phase transitions within liquid-like compartments may underlie amyotrophic lateral sclerosis (ALS) and other neurodegenerative and age-related diseases.
 Hyman's current work focuses on the physical-chemical basis by which intrinsically disordered proteins phase separate.
 Using this knowledge, he is studying the roles of phase separation in physiology and disease.

 Hyman served as a member of the Strategic Advisory Board on Science at the Wellcome Trust.

+In November 2025, he was selected as the next Director General of EMBL, and took up this position at the end of March 2026.